What is a Panic Attack?

 - Overwhelm leads to headaches

-- Increases possibility of developing other Anxiety Disorders
+- Increases the possibility of developing other Anxiety Disorders

 Causes of Panic Attacks